February 9, 2021

 Avoiding triggers whenever possible is the best way to begin preventing allergy headaches.

 If you aren’t sure what is causing your allergy headaches, consider keeping a “headache journal” over a few days or weeks.
 This may help you identify potential causes and triggers for your allergies and headaches.

 Once you have a better idea about what is causing your allergies and headaches, you can make any necessary changes to your home, schedule, or behavior.
 Depending on the triggers, you may need to alter the way you clean your home or the products you use, or make changes to your diet.
 You may have to remove specific plants or odors that can trigger your symptoms.

-If you notice that your allergies and headaches are usually triggered outside, there are some options to limit your exposure.
+If you notice that your allergy headaches are linked to when you spend time outdoors, there are some ways to limit your exposure:

-- Stay indoors when triggers like pollen or mold are at their highest, or when it is windy.
+- Stay indoors when triggers like pollen counts are at their highest, or when it is windy.